City of Launceston

 Launceston City Council (or City of Launceston) is a local government body in Tasmania, located in the city and surrounds of Launceston in the north of the state.
-The Launceston local government area is classified as urban and has a population of 67,449, which also encompasses the localities including Lilydale, Targa and through to Swan Bay on the eastern side of the Tamar River.
+The Launceston local government area is classified as urban, encompassing localities including Lilydale, Targa and through to Swan Bay on the eastern side of the Tamar River.

 Government

-The current mayor is Danny Gibson, who succeeded Albert Van Zetten at the 2022 local government elections.
-Previous mayor, Janie Dickenson, was, at the time of her election, the youngest female mayor in Australia.
-She was first elected mayor in February 2002 at the age of 27.
+The current mayor is Matthew Garwood, elected in 2023.

 History and attributes

 Launceston is classified as urban, regional and medium (URM) under the Australian Classification of Local Governments.
-The population at the 2016 Census was over 65,000, making Launceston the most populous of the 29 local government areas in Tasmania.
+The population at the 2016 census was over 65,000, making Launceston the most populous of the 29 local government areas in Tasmania.

 The municipality logo features the now extinct Tasmanian tiger, an indigenous marsupial that used to be prevalent in the Launceston district.

 History

 Launceston was first declared as a municipality in 1853 and declared a city in 1888.
 Its original boundaries have long since been redefined and the area now known as the City of Launceston includes parts of the former Lilydale, St Leonard's, Evandale and Westbury Municipalities.
 In the 1890s, the municipality grew to include Galvin Town (South Launceston) and in 1906 to include the northern suburbs of Invermay, Mowbray and Trevallyn.
 This has produced a local government area that overlaps its similarly named city, rather than either being contained by or encompassing it.

+Women were ineligible to stand for election to the Launceston City Council until 1945, despite being granted the same rights at federal and state level in 1902 and 1921, respectively.